GiorgioPac/naoko/_projects/drs-project.md

 ### Visualization of Sliding Mesh Topology

 The images below illustrate the mesh topology.
 A key challenge was maintaining the boundary layer integrity at the interface between the rotating and stationary zones.
+Furtheremore, the use of slinding meshes requires particular attention in meshing the interface area, where cells from different zone must have similar size to have stability and convergence.

 <figure class="half">
     <a href="/naoko/assets/images/su2/mesh_sliding_close.png"><img src="/naoko/assets/images/su2/mesh_sliding_close.png" alt="Mesh DRS Closed"></a>